 Wow, that’s pretty cool!

 Yeah, that’s how most of everyone reacts when I tell them what I do, professionally.
 Although, when I did tell our wonderful older folks at this party, they looked disappointed.
 They looked as if I’d decided to take up begging on the streets, professionally.
+I laughed.
+We remained silent for a few seconds.

 Your parents make an amazing couple.
 They complement each other, perfectly well.

 Yeah, they do.
 I still cannot believe that it has been 30 years!
+She simply smiled and did not say anything.

 How do you know them, anyway?